gpimblott/SpringBootStarter/readme.md

  * http://localhost:8080/person/{username}

-Only the authenticated user can access their own profile, or the admin user
+Only the authenticated user, or admin, can access the profile